 1. Know your bike

 As a rider, it’s very important to be familiar and comfortable with your motorcycle.
-If your bike is new, spend some time getting use to the handle turns, weight, etc. in a controlled environment before you hit the road for the first time.
+If your bike is new, spend some time getting used to the handle turns, weight, etc. in a controlled environment before you hit the road for the first time.
 If you know your bike inside and out, you won’t struggle to handle it on the road, which could increase your risk of a crash.

 2. Wear a helmet

 Helmets save lives.
 Riders without helmets are 40% more likely to suffer a fatal head injury in a crash and 3 times more likely to suffer brain injuries than those with helmets.
 The NHTSA estimate that helmets saved the lives of approximately 1,800 motorcyclists in 2016.
 They also found that another 802 lives could have been saved if the riders had worn helmets.
 Wear your helmet every time you ride.
-Read tips on how to choose the right motorcycle helmet.

 3. Drive defensively